 Both debit and credit reversal files are eligible for same day ACH settlement, and the Same Day Entry fee will be incurred by the ODFI.

 The effective entry date is critical.
 Assuming the file is submitted by the appropriate deadline, it is the effective entry date field that triggers same day settlement for eligible transactions.
 The current processing day date in the effective entry date field is interpreted as an intentional indication of the desire for same day settlement.
-In addition, a batch will be eligible for same day settlement whether the effective entry date field contains the current processing date, or is invalid or stale.
+In addition, a batch will be eligible for same day settlement whether the effective entry date field contains the current processing date or is invalid or stale.
 This means that a batch could be unintentionally settled as same day, and the appropriate Same Day Entry Fee will be assessed.

 Customers should include a future date in the effective entry date field to ensure future-day settlement.
 As a reminder, per the ACH Rules, a credit entry may be dated no more than two days in the future while a debit entry may be dated only one day in the future.

-Stale-dated forward entries, if submitted after 2:45 p.m.
+Stale-dated forward entries, if submitted after 4:45 p.m.
 ET and prior to 2:15 a.m.
 ET, will not settle same day and will not be assessed the Same Day Entry Fee.

-The file ID modifier is a unique code within each output file that begins with "A" with the first output file to an institution, and increments by a letter for each subsequent output file creation.
-The first file - the "A" file - will be transmitted by noon ET, and is a culmination of those entries submitted between 3:00 a.m. and 10:30 a.m.
+The file ID modifier is a unique code within each output file that begins with "A" with the first distribution to an institution and increments by a letter for each subsequent output file created.
+The first file - the "A" file - will be transmitted by 12 noon ET and is an accumulation of those entries submitted between 3 a.m. and 10:30 a.m.
 ET.
-If no entries are submitted within this first window, there will be no file distribution.
-Additionally, if there are too many entries processed during this window to fit into one file, a receiving institution may receive more than one file - an "A" file and a "B" file.
+If no entries are submitted within this first window for a receiving point, no file will be distributed for that receiving point.
+Additionally, if the entries processed during any window exceed the item maximum established for one file, a receiving institution may receive more than one file - an "A" file and a "B" file from the same distribution.
 The second delivery - or what would typically be a "B" file - will be based on the 10:30 - 2:45 p.m. processing window.
-If no entries are submitted within this second window, there will be no file distribution.
+The third delivery - or what would typically be a "C" file - will be based on the 2:45 – 4:45 p.m.
+ET processing window.
+If no entries are submitted within a given window, there will be no file distribution.

 Extensions on Same Day ACH deadlines will not be allowed.

 Forward reject items with a current day effective date will settle on the date they are received by FedACH Services, assuming all other same day criteria has been met.